 The first student announced her name, and said her favourite colour was "brue colour" and her favourite food was "noodle."

-It was in 1995 at ECC Nontaburi.
-Had to teach present continuous tense to about 6, 18 year old beautiful girls.
-I was terrified as I didn't know what the hell it was until the night before.
-I remember practising in my shit guest house on KSR after half a dozen Changs myself miming "driving a tuk tuk", "eating somtam", "singing" etc.
+I was terrified as I didn't know what the hell the present continuous was until the night before.
+I remember practising in my shit guest house on Khao San Road after half a dozen beers and miming "driving a tuk tuk", "eating somtam", "singing" etc to myself.

-It was a terrible lesson, but the girls had a good laugh and one of them started going out with my mate, lucky child of questionable parentage!
+It was a terrible lesson, but the girls had a good laugh and one of them started going out with my mate - the lucky child of questionable parentage!

-All my teaching has been 1 on 1 apart from my practice teaching, so luckily, I never had to go through the 50 bored students sydrome (only 1 bored student!).
+All my teaching has been one-to-one apart from my practice teaching, so luckily I never had to deal with the 50 bored students syndrome (only one bored student!).